BJWRD/fleet-rancher-cicd/README.md

 ## Fleet Configuration

+### 1. Creating a Cluster Group
+Create the Cluster Group

+Assign the Cluster Group to the imported Cluster using the key and value also.

 ### 1. Adding your Git Repository

 Select the three vertical lines in the top-left of the dashboard, followed by the `Continous Delivery` option.